AlthafSinghawansaUHN/cfmedipseq_pipeline/README.md

 # Running

-Prior to running will require setting of environments on SLURM with `. setenvironment.sh`
+Prior to running will require setting of environments on SLURM with `. set_environment.sh`

 To run the pipeline on SLURM, submit the launch.sh file with `sbatch launch.sh`.